• Skip to primary navigation

 When are Brussels sprouts in season?

 Choosing the best sprouts is fairly simple.
-Much easier than choosing the perfect avocado (which can be difficult!).
-The most tender are usually 1 to 1-1/2 inches in diameter.
-The general rule is the smaller the head, the sweeter the taste.
+The most tender are usually 1 to 1.5 inches in diameter.
+Generally, the smaller the head, the sweeter the taste.

 Do I need to soak Brussels sprouts before cooking?